If you’re hiring a project manager for your organization, you need an objective, efficient, and bias-free approach to evaluate project-manager skills.

 Project managers must follow instructions from senior stakeholders and management.

-This test makes it simpler to evaluate project-manager skills related to following instructions from senior management, including written, verbal, and visual instructions.
+This test makes it simpler to evaluate project-manager skills related to understanding instructions from senior management, including written, verbal, and visual instructions.

 One important part of project management involves sharing and interpreting written information.